In This Article

 Even if you’re smoking crack for the first time, crack is a dangerous drug.

 Because of this rapid cycle, many crack addicts spend all of their money replenishing their drug stock.
 They may not be able to pay their rent or mortgage, health insurance, groceries, and other necessities.
 This can lead them down a dark path.

 Overdosing on crack, like any drug, can be fatal.

-If a family member or someone you know is struggling with a crack addiction or stimulant use disorder, help is available.
-Consider talking to a professional at a treatment facility (like a drug rehab center) or seeking out support groups.
+If you or someone you know is struggling with a crack addiction, help is available.
+Consider talking to a professional at a treatment facility or seeking out support groups.
 Your loved one doesn’t have to navigate the journey to a drug-free recovery alone.

 The key is to be supportive without being an enabler.
 This means doing things like going to support groups with them if it makes them more comfortable.
 Do not give them money to fund their drug addiction or make excuses for their bad behaviors.

-At this time, there aren’t any U.S. Food and Drug Administration (FDA)-approved medications to treat crack cocaine addictions, but researchers are heavily studying this subject.
+At this time, there aren’t any FDA-approved medications to treat crack cocaine addictions.
+But researchers are studying this subject.

-Scientists are currently testing medications that affect the dopamine D3 receptor (a subtype of dopamine receptor abundant in the brain’s emotion and reward centers) and serotonin receptors.
-Others are testing certain compounds that’d restore balance disrupted by long-term drug use.
+Scientists are currently testing medications that affect the dopamine D3 and serotonin receptors.
+Others are testing certain compounds that restore balance disrupted by long-term drug use.

 Until then, traditional substance abuse treatment options are still available.
 Here are a few to explore: